tomrndom/osf-website/src/pages/about/staff/index.md

 templateKey: staff-page
 seo:
   description: >-
-    The OIF staff serves developers, users, and ecosystem by providing a set of shared resources to help organizations build and operate open infrastructure.  "
+    The OpenInfra Foundation staff serves developers, users, and ecosystem by providing a set of shared resources to help organizations build and operate open infrastructure.  "
   image: /img/osficon-social.png